-Aquatic foods—animals and plants grown or harvested from water for food or feed—provide micronutrient-rich foods for 3.3 billion people and support the livelihoods of over 120 million.
+Aquatic foods — animals and plants grown or harvested from water for food or feed — provide micronutrient-rich foods for 3.3 billion people and support the livelihoods of over 120 million.
 However, access to food for low-income consumers and to food and income for more than 90% of small-scale actors in wild-caught aquatic food systems is threatened by inadequate management and competing demands for aquatic foods by wealthier consumers, leading to overharvesting, and marginalization of traditional and indigenous fishers.
-Climate change impacts aquatic food system productivity, viability, and resilience.
+Climate change impacts aquatic food system productivity, viability and resilience.
 Aquatic animal diseases threaten production, and treating them can cause antimicrobial resistance that threatens human health.
-Reducing loss, waste, and environmental impacts are imperatives throughout aquatic food systems.
+Reducing loss, waste and environmental impacts are imperatives throughout aquatic food systems.

 Productivity, biodiversity and carbon-sequestering functions of aquatic ecosystems are threatened by competing water demands, pollution, infrastructure development, land use change and competition for space and resources.
 Aquatic food systems-dependent communities risk being excluded from these food environments, traditionally managed as commons.
 And underinvestment in breeding aquatic animals for improved growth, feed conversion efficiency and climate resilience and disease resistance constrains environmental performance and productivity, particularly for smaller-scale farmers.